 A true breakthrough technology, our “Augmented McLyzer” electrolyzers combine the reliability and the maturity of alkaline technology with great flexibility.
-They are integrated into our large-scale (multi MW) electrolysis platforms, specifically designed for use in the industry and heavy transport sectors.
+They are integrated into our large-scale (multi-MW) electrolysis platforms, specifically designed for use in the industry and heavy-duty transport sectors.

 New generation alkaline electrolysis

-They use new generation electrodes with high current density (doubled compared to standard electrodes) that significantly increase the performance of our equipments, all within a compact design.
+They use new generation electrodes with high current density (doubled compared to standard electrodes) that significantly increase the performance of our equipment, all within a compact design.

 |Pressure (barg)||Nominal hydrogen flow rate (Nm3/h)||Nominal power (MW)||DC Energy Consumption @ nominal flow rate (kWh/Nm3)|